rsomepalli1/springexamples/README.md

-These are spring examples, used by every one
+These are spring examples, used by every one.
+All modules are included.